aFarkas/lazysizes/plugins/parent-fit/README.md

 In case the *width* keyword is used, lazySizes simply takes the width of the parent container instead of the ``img`` element itself.
 In this case a **h** descriptor isn't necessary.

-Note: This plugin should be also added, if you use the [bgset plugin](../bgset/) in combination with ``data-sizes="auto"`` and ``background-size: cover|contain``.

 ###[data-parent-object="html|.my-image-container"]
-Normally the next closest parent that is not the `picture` element is used as the parent (i.e.: `:not(picture)`).
+Normally the next closest parent that is not a `picture` element is used as the parent (i.e.: `:not(picture)`).
 This can be changed using the `data-parent-object` option.
-It takes any kind of simple selectors.
-If you want to use the viewport as the parent simply add `html`
+It takes any simple selector.
+If you want to use the viewport as the parent simply add `html`.

+As a special keyword the value `self` can be used to signalize, that image itself should taken.

 ###Controlling `data-parent-fit` and `data-parent-object` with CSS
 These option can also be set via CSS by abusing either the `content` or the `font-family` property.